Brunno321/moodle-block_mwa_dashboard/README.md

 1. Navigate to a course where you have teacher/manager role
 2. Click **Open Dashboard** in the MWA block
-3. Upload a Moodle log export (JSON) or let the plugin fetch logs automatically
-4. Optionally upload an XLSX grade file for enhanced analytics

 ## Privacy